 The main thing to remember is this: stir your pectin well.
 Otherwise you could get lumpy or unevenly set jam.

-Here are some examples of no-cook freezer jams that I've made.
-With the exception of the last, savory jam, they each yield about five cups.
-Once these jams have set, they should keep for two weeks in the refrigerator or one year in the freezer.
+Here is one no-cook freezer jam I made.
+Once freezer jams have set, they should keep for two weeks in the refrigerator or one year in the freezer.
 If you want to start out with smaller batches, go ahead and halve the amounts.
 If you use a different pectin than the ones I used, be sure to check the label before you start jamming—some of them require more sugar to set properly.

 - How to Make a Flaky Pie Crust »